 Edward C. Carleton

 OverviewEdward (Ted) Carleton is insurance coverage and litigation counsel for domestic and international insurers.
-He focuses on directors and officers, errors and omissions, fiduciary, employment practices, technology, first-party property and commercial general liability matters.
+He focuses on directors and officers, errors and omissions, representations and warranties, fiduciary, employment practices, technology, first-party property and commercial general liability matters.
 Additionally, Ted represents clients, both insurance companies and businesses, in professional liability litigation, commercial and bankruptcy matters.